ogmarveler/NetSCAD-Tools/README.md

 * **Cylinder** - all cylinders are aligned on the 0,0,0 axes, with the center point of the top of the cylinder (center circle)
 ######
 #### Layout of Custom Axes Builder
 The Custom Axes Builder has 2 main visual sections: Custom Axis and Generated Axes.
-The outputs of newly created axes will show up below the Custom Axis section.
+The outputs of newly created axes will show up in the tables next to the Custom Axis section.
 This shows the total cubic size, as well as the name to use in your project file.
 In the list below the custom axis settings, you will see the newly created axis, along with axes that have been previously created.
 There are two tables that display axes information.
 One is metric axes and the other is imperial axes. **Both ascending and descending sorting are possible, as well as sorting by multiple categories (shift + select).**
 ######
 ![Axis Creation](NetScad.UI/NetScad.UI/Assets/Images/axisCreation.png)
 ######